otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 can you tell?

 ### Citations and Readings
-Protocols for running a Stacks analysis
+* Protocols for running a Stacks analysis:
 Paris, J. R., Stevens, J. R., & Catchen, J. M. (2017).
-Lost in parameter space: a road map for stacks.
-Methods in Ecology and Evolution, 188, 799–14.
+Lost in parameter space: a road map for stacks.Methods in Ecology and Evolution, 188, 799–14.
 Rochette, N. C., & Catchen, J. M. (2017).
 Deriving genotypes from RAD-seq short-read data using Stacks.
 Nature Protocols, 12(12), 2640–2659.
 Sources for data sets in the tutorial